- Uxn Controls

 The data view is located at the top right corner of the window, if the selected tile is empty it will read 4 rows of 8 zeros with a row of 4 zeros underneath.
 Data view, as its name suggests, is a way to rapidly preview the data making up each tile.

-The numbers at the bottom of the view indicates the position of the cursor on the spritesheet.
+The numbers at the bottom of the view indicate the position of the cursor on the spritesheet.
 This is useful to see where sprites start and end in a .chr file.

 Uxn uses a base16 counting system, it is a way to compact a series of 8 bits without having to look at 1's and 0's.
 It is similar to the number system we use everyday to count with (the decimal system) in that it uses the standard 0-9 numbers, but it also incorporates letters: A, B, C, D, E, and F - to indicate values above 9.